By Michael Seid, Managing Director, MSA Worldwide

 Simple documentation in plain language fosters alignment and provides a working tool that keeps the important things on everyone’s radar.
 Returning to the regular weekly or monthly manager update meetings becomes effective, because each manager is now bringing their updated one page plan to share with others.
 It ensures that the projects fueled by employee time and company resources are actually the ones that tie to the company’s strategic plan.
 And it provides a valuable communication tool for everyone – from the Board of Directors to the franchisee community – by providing a yardstick for measuring the value (or lack of it) of current and potential projects.

-Do you have further questions about strategic planning in franchising?
+More questions about strategic planning in franchising?

 MSA can provide expert guidance on how to build a successful franchise system for the long term.